 The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

-After surveying 501 product leaders, Revenera’s Monetization Monitor 2026 Outlook indicates 70% of those who currently offer AI-driven capabilities are struggling with delivery costs – particularly cloud spend – undermining profitability.
+After surveying 501 product leaders, Revenera’s Monetization Monitor 2026 indicates 70% of those who currently offer AI-driven capabilities are struggling with delivery costs – particularly cloud spend – undermining profitability.

 At the same time, Flexera’s IT Priorities Report highlights tension from the buyer’s perspective, with 36% of enterprise IT decision-makers believing they overspend on AI applications – the single biggest area of over-investment.